benfjohnson/developer-dot/_posts/2016-11-04-estimating-tax-with-rest-v2.md

 }
 ```

-This is useful information when you're planning your business locations, but when it comes time to make a sale it's not enough.
-To give your customer a real estimate, you'll need to move onwards to a Sales Order.
+This information is enough to answer the question, "What is the general sales tax rate for this address today?"
+That's useful for helping us pick an office, but to give your customer a solid estimate, you'll need to move onwards to a Sales Order.

 <h3>Sales Orders vs Sales Invoices</h3>

 In AvaTax, a "Sales Order" is a temporary transaction that gives a quick answer, whereas a "Sales Invoice" is a permanent transaction that can be verified and audited.
 This means that a "Sales Order" is a very useful way to estimate the final tax before you close a sale.
 If the customer declines to make a sale, no further action is needed - the sales order won't show up in your end of month reports.
-But if the customer makes a purchase, you can simply convert the transaction to a Sales Invoice by changing one field in your API call!
+And when you close a deal, you can simply convert the transaction to a Sales Invoice by changing one field in your API call!

-Here's how to construct a Sales Order for $100 sold at an address in Irvine, California:
+That said, here's how to construct a Sales Order for $100 sold at an address in Irvine, California:

 ```json
 POST /api/v2/transactions/create